Mistobaan/datasets/docs/add_dataset.md

 text datasets, different `TextEncoder`s and vocabularies affect the token ids that are written to disk.

-Heavy configuration is done through `tfds.core.BuilderConfig`s:
+Heavy configuration is done through `tfds.BuilderConfig`s:

-1. Define your own configuration object as a subclass of `tfds.core.BuilderConfig`.
+1. Define your own configuration object as a subclass of `tfds.BuilderConfig`.
 For example, `MyDatasetConfig`.
 2. Define the `BUILDER_CONFIGS` class member in `MyDataset` that lists `MyDatasetConfig`s that the dataset exposes.
 3. Use `self.builder_config` in `MyDataset` to configure data generation.
 This